jdoleary/Spellmasons/docs/TasksCurrent.md

             - https://partner.steamgames.com/doc/features/achievements/ach_guide
     - Add sentry errors to electron node files
 # Bugs / Cleaning
-- summoners that summon while in water, their summons aren't "in water"
 - handle loading a save file where the player has not spawned in yet.  see 87374022
 - Hide disconnected players in game screen but not in the lobby
 - Fix: should not broadcast latency warning for a message that fails with a rejected promise